-StudioCruz has over ten years' experience of developing exhibits for trials and hearings.
+StudioCruz has fifteen years' experience developing exhibits for trials and hearings.
 Digital exhibits are demonstrably accurate in dimension and duration.
 They can also be interactive - in other words, able to change their viewpoint and detail in response to the flow of argument in court.
 We have the same length of experience of mission critical courtroom projection using duplicated laptops, projectors, and software.
 Download StudioCruz' PDF litigation graphics brochure here.
 Click on the thumbnail images below for more details on those projects.

 One of a series of large format exhibit boards prepared for Matteoni, O'Laughlin & Hechtman for an eminent domain case related to power lines.
 Developed in Photoshop, Illustrator, and Rhino for maximum editability during the case depending on argument each day.